 Reflection allows you to notice and honor evolution happening quietly beneath the surface.

-To better understand how old patterns influence your reactions and relationships, check out Healing From Old Patterns: Recognizing Cycles That No Longer Serve You.
-Using a Shadow Work Journal alongside this reflection can guide you in noticing subtle growth and intentionally releasing limiting cycles.
+To better understand how old patterns shape your reactions and relationships, explore Healing From Old Patterns: Recognizing Cycles That No Longer Serve You.
+Using a Shadow Work Journal alongside this reflection can deepen awareness and help you release limiting cycles more intentionally.

 Gentle Takeaway